ankit90s/debian-lxqt/README.md

 # debian-lxqt
-## Use this repository to install minimal xfce desktop with debian stable base.
+## Use this repository to install minimal lxqt desktop with debian stable base.